 PPE Affiliated Graduate Students

-This year, PPE ushered in our inaugural class of Affiliated Graduate Students.
-This impressive, diverse group of high achieving graduate students represents the wide-ranging scope of PPE at UNC-Chapel Hill.
-Our Affiliated Graduate Students form a thoughtful community on campus that hosts events, brings in speakers, shares research, and works on a variety of projects related to PPE.
+PPE Affiliated Graduate Students are a diverse group of high-achieving graduate students who represent the wide-ranging scope of PPE at UNC-Chapel Hill.
+Our Affiliated Graduate Students run PPE Reading Groups, host events, bring in speakers, share research, and work on a variety of projects related to PPE.

-Karl Adam is a fourth-year graduate student who has two primary areas of philosophical interest.
+Karl Adam is a philosophy Ph.D. student who has two primary areas of philosophical interest.
 The first is moral and political philosophy broadly construed and the history thereof.
 The second is the philosophy of science, especially the social sciences, which he takes to include history, and biology.

 As an undergraduate he triple majored in philosophy, anthropology, and history, and he often tries to bring a comparative and historical perspective to bear on discussions in contemporary Western philosophy.
 When not reading, thinking, or talking about philosophy, he can usually be found absorbed in a book of some kind, debating with someone, or spending time with his wonderful family, which happily often also involves reading or debating philosophy and other topics.

-Alex Campbell is a Ph.D. candidate in philosophy at the University of North Carolina at Chapel Hill.
+Alex Campbell is a Ph.D. candidate in philosophy.
 Before that, he completed a BA in philosophy and a BS in mathematics and economics at the University of California, San Diego.
 He is interested in metaethics and metanormativity, especially the metasemantics of ethical, moral, and normative thought and talk.
 His other research interests include the philosophy of language, ethics, including the history of ethics, PPE, and the history of analytic philosophy.

 Si-Hua is a philosophy Ph.D student whose main interests are in social and political philosophy, ethics, and philosophy of race and gender.
 Si-Hua is especially interested in questions broadly concerning power and violence, oppression and identity, colonialism, and democracy.
 In particular, Si-Hua’s current PPE-related interests in this area concern interactions between civilians and law enforcement, particularly with respect to the moral and legal standards concerning self-defence, consent, and complicity.
 Beyond research interests, Si-Hua devotes time to cooking, travelling, and finding good vegan restaurants..

-Audra is a Ph.D. student in Philosophy at the University of North Carolina at Chapel Hill, where her emphasis is political philosophy, feminist philosophy, and moral philosophy.
-She received her MA in Philosophy from Virginia Tech, where her MA thesis was on adaptive preferences in development ethics.
+Audra is a Ph.D. student in philosophy, where her emphasis is political philosophy, feminist philosophy, and moral philosophy.
+She received her MA in philosophy from Virginia Tech, where her MA thesis was on adaptive preferences in development ethics.
 Audra continues to have a strong interest in development ethics; she is currently working on a critique of entrepreneurship-based microfinance.
 She has also continued to work on adaptive preferences and is spending a lot of time thinking about how ideology undermines consent.